This is not a picture of a lone antelope.

 “…I don’t know.”

-So, should you travel to Rwanda and attempt this trip, please size up your guides based on their ability to look big and terrify gorillas.
+So, should you travel to Rwanda and attempt this trip, please size up and select your guides based on their ability to look big and terrify gorillas.
 I personally do not plan on venturing into the jungle without anyone less qualified at this than, say, Lou Ferrigno.

 Fortunately, I don’t have any such worries today, as our only animal guests are skittish creatures like impalas and warthogs (or, “McDonalds” and “Antennas” as they are known to guides here – the former by the impala’s distinctive “M”-shaped marking over their tails, and the latter by the way the animals race away from visitors, only their stiff, upright tails visible over the tall grass.
 Whether this is from long familiarity or a lack of ethology is never made entirely clear).